If you are describing a society that is made up of very similar people, would you describe this society as homogenous or homogeneous?

 The associated noun for homogeneous is homogeneity, and its verb is homogenize.
 You will likely have seen milk labels advertising the product as homogenized.
 Homogeneous also has an antonym, heterogeneous, that means having dissimilar characteristics.

 How to Pronounce Homogenous and Homogeneous

 These words have different pronunciations, and pronouncing each word correctly is key to using the correct word in your writing.

 How to pronounce homogenous: The pronunciation of homogenous (huh-mah-je-nus) has four syllables.

 How to pronounce homogeneous: The pronunciation of homogeneous (hoh-muh-jeen-ee-us) has five syllables.
-A good way to remember that homogeneous is five syllables is that its antonym, heterogeneous, is also five syllables.
+Homogeneous, along with its antonym, heterogeneous, both contain more syllables than homogenous.

 Trick to Remember the Difference

 Unless you are a 19th century biologist, you should avoid using homogenous.
 Today, scientists would be more likely to use homologous in place of this archaic term.